ajayaraman/CarND-VehicleDetection/README.md

 ### Pre processing training dataset

 The tensorflow object detection api requires data to be described as a tensorflow record prior to training.
 I converted both the datasets into this form.
-The conversion code is [tfobjdet.ipynb] in the last cell of the python notebook.
+The conversion code is located in the file [tfobjdet.ipynb](tfobjdet.ipynb) in the last cell of the python notebook.

-The dataset was merged into a pandas dataframe and eventuallly split into training and test data using [train_test_split](http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html).
+The dataset labels were read in from a cvs file and everything was merged into a single pandas dataframe.
+Eventuallly this pandas dataframe is split into training and test data using [train_test_split](http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html).
 I used 20% of the dataset for validating the detector.

 ### Training on dataset